jagi/meteor-astronomy/README.md

 #### Methods

-Adding methods to model is even simpler.
+Adding methods to a model is even simpler.

 ```js
 Post = Astronomy.Class({